sebastianosrt/riphttplib/README.md

 ## Usage

-In a Cargo workspace use a git dependency, or download the library and use as path dependency:
+add the package as git dependency to `Cargo.toml`, or download the library and use as path dependency:

 ```toml
 [dependencies]